 Amy’s passion for interior design began as a young girl after listening to the architect and designers involved in her parent’s major home remodel.
 At every opportunity during the project Amy asked questions, constantly seeking to understand every aspect of the build and why decisions were made.
 That same hunger for knowledge is a corner stone to how Amy operates her business, including continuing education and advancing technical skills, as well as how she manages the projects of her clients, always focused on their needs and desires.

-Amy is committed to collaboration with her clients, respecting their needs, wishes, and stated investment plans to reach timely completion.
+Amy is committed to collaboration with her clients, respecting their unique needs and wishes.
 “My projects are not about me as a designer, they are about the needs and dreams of the client.
-They are the designers!
-I empower the client, bring focus and cohesion to the design plan, and ensure the work gets done.”
+In the end, they are the designers!
+I empower the client, and bring focus and cohesion to the design plan.”

 "A home should tell your story, what we live with says something about us."

 - Nate Berkus